-tissues, and lung inflammatory parameters and pathological changes are attenuated in methazolamide-treated mice compared with control mice [103].
-Amiloride inhibits IL-6 release, and is treated as a therapeutic agent in respiratory syncytial virus infections [114].
+lung inflammatory parameters and pathological changes are attenuated in methazolamide-treated mice compared with control mice [95].
+Amiloride inhibits IL-6 release, and is treated as a therapeutic agent in respiratory syncytial virus infections [106].
 Thus, these results from literature suggest that the proposed Aldrug2cov is able to predict drug candidates that ameliorate the cytokine storm and inflammatory response in patients with COVID-19.

-2.4.2 Anti-inflammatory effects of 7 agents in current ongoing clinical studies on COVID-19
+2.4.2 Eight agents in current ongoing clinical trials to COVID-19